Gabriel's Rebellion: Background to the revolt

 In Richmond, there were slightly more blacks than whites, with a total population of 5,700 in 1800.
 Richmond promoted slavery, with a community whipping post where enslavers had punishment meted out in a public square.
 Enslaved men loaded and moved flatboats of tobacco and other cargo.
 Throughout the state in 1800, 39.2% of the total population were enslaved; they were concentrated on plantations in the Tidewater region and west of Richmond.

 Gabriel, living in Virginia in the late eighteenth century, was influenced by the prevailing themes of liberty expounded by the supporters of the American Revolution.
 During his lifetime, the number of free people of color had grown markedly in the Upper South.
 Many enslaved people were manumitted thanks in part to the efforts of Methodist and Quaker abolitionists.
 (Note: The percentage of free blacks as part of the black population rose from less than 1 percent in 1782 to more than 10 percent by 1810.
 By then, free blacks in Virginia numbered 30,466, or 7.2 percent of the black population.
 By 1810, nearly three-quarters of Delaware's black population were free.)
-Their number was augmented by free black refugees from the Haitian Revolution, many of whom had been enslavers themselves.
+Their number was augmented by free gens de couleur refugees from the Haitian Revolution, many of whom had been enslavers themselves.
 Some Virginia enslavers were nervous about the sharp increase in the number of free blacks in the slave state.
 (Note: They were uneasy as well by the violent aftermath of the French Revolution and the uprising of enslaved people in the 1790s in Saint Domingue.
 In 1792, France granted social equality to free people of color, and in 1793, French Revolutionary commissioners in Saint-Domingue granted freedom to all the enslaved people.
 Whites and free people of color, some of whom were also enslavers, emigrated as refugees to the US during the years of upheaval now known as the Haitian Revolution.
 They added to the free people of color in Charleston, Richmond, and New Orleans.
 In addition, enslavers brought thousands of ethnic enslaved Africans with them, especially adding to the African population of New Orleans.
 In 1804, the black and mulatto revolutionaries succeeded in gaining freedom, declaring the colony the independent black nation of Haiti.)